 As Acupuncture causes your blood vessels to dilate and increases blood flow, it relieves pain, improves organ function and prevents aging.

-Acupuncture stimulates the nervous system, by activating nociceptor sensory nerves, and proprioceptor fibers that travel from the skin to the spine and into the brain.
+Another reason why acupuncture works so well is that it stimulates the nervous system, by activating nociceptor sensory nerves, and proprioceptor fibers that travel from the skin to the spine and into the brain.
 For example, Acupuncture improves the nerve signal to your brain and forces your brain to release opioids (natural painkillers) to shut off the pain signal and eliminate pain.

 Acupuncture works by treating the 5 main factors that influence your health: